wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 **Key_Layer** objects select the active layer.
 The "layer" variable is a layer id number.
-When a Key_Layer object is pressed, it tells StateLayer to update the active layer.
+When a Key_Layer object is pressed, it tells LayerState to update the active layer.
 ```
 class Key_Layer
 {
     int layer
-    StateLayer& refStateLayer
+    LayerState& refLayerState
-    press() { refStateLayer.setActiveLayer(layer) }
+    press() { refLayerState.setActiveLayer(layer) }
 }
 ```

-**StateLayer** objects keep track of the active layer.
+**LayerState** objects keep track of the active layer.
-A StateLayer's activeLayer is always up to date.
+A LayerState's activeLayer is always up to date.
 ```
-class StateLayer
+class LayerState
 {
     int activeLayer
     setActiveLayer(int layer) { activeLayer = layer }